baytan0720/poker/README.md

 >
 > restart	Restart one or more containers✅
 >
-> rm	Remove one or more containers
+> rm	Remove one or more containers✅
 >
 > rmi	Remove one or more images
 >